jjovcheva/dark-energy-with-bao/README.md

 largely the same way as `nbodykit` but implements the cosmology directly from `Class` as opposed to the `Cosmology` class with the `classylss` package (which is also incompatible with my current setup).
-This has led to a normalisation issue in the `CLASS` power spectrum model which appears to be the main bottleneck for the analysis at this stage.
+This appears to have led to a normalisation issue in the `CLASS` power spectrum model which appears to be the main bottleneck for the analysis at this stage.
 It should be straightforward, if time-consuming, to cross-check that `Class` is being used in the `LinearPower` and transfer function classes analogously to the `Cosmology` class implemented by `nbodykit`.